Pyar Jung Thapa

-Pyar Jung Thapa (प्यार जङ्ग थापा) was Chief of Army Staff (COAS) of Nepalese Army from 10 September 2003 to 9 September 2006 A.D during the Maoist insurgency.
-In 2006 A.D, he had discussed with Girija Prasad Koirala about opting out from the position of COAS for Rookmangud Katawal.
+Pyar Jung Thapa (प्यार जङ्ग थापा) was Chief of Army Staff (COAS) of the Nepalese Army from 9 September 2002 to 9 September 2006 during the Maoist insurgency.
+In 2006, he discussed opting out from the position of COAS for Rookmangud Katawal with Girija Prasad Koirala.
 Later, Rookmangud succeeded Thapa.

-Thapa has faced alleged human right violation claims.
+Thapa has faced alleged human rights violation claims.
 He was investigated by Commission for the Investigation of Abuse of Authority for abusing government funds during People's Movement-II (Jana Aandolan-II).
 He was criticized for oppressing pro-democracy agitators.
-He was also accused of using excessive security forces that resulted in death of 21 people during the protest.
-However, he later took initiative to negotiate with Seven Party Alliance (SPA) to quell down the distress.
+He was also accused of using excessive security forces that resulted in the death of 21 people during the protest.
+However, he later took the initiative to negotiate with the Seven Party Alliance (SPA) to quell the distress.

-He is connected to Gaekwad dynasty by marriage of his daughter Pragyashree Thapa to Pratapsinh Sangramsinh Gaekwad, grandson of former King of Baroda: Pratap Singh Rao Gaekwad.
+He is connected to the Gaekwad dynasty by the marriage of his daughter Pragyashree Thapa to Pratapsinh Sangramsinh Gaekwad, grandson of the last Maharaja of Baroda, Pratap Singh Rao Gaekwad.

 Thapa holds the view that Nepal should be a Hindu State.
-He believes that Hinduism is the thread that has tied Nepalese people during the times of crisis.
+He believes that Hinduism is the thread that has tied Nepalese people together during times of crisis.
 He has also said the major political parties have committed an error by not holding a referendum to decide whether or not Nepal should be a Hindu State.
-He also believes that the Nepali Constitution was rushed; the major parties should have meet halfway with Madhesi people.
+He also believes that the Nepali Constitution was rushed; the major parties should have met the Madhesi people halfway.